ScopeLift/foundry-template/README.md

 ## Overview

-This template is designed to be a simple but powerful configuration for Foundry projects.
+This template is designed to be a simple but powerful configuration for Foundry projects, that aims to help you follow Solidity and Foundry [best practices](https://book.getfoundry.sh/tutorials/best-practices)
+Writing secure contracts is hard, so it ships with strict defaults that you can loosen as needed.

 ### `foundry.toml`